 6. Make it Public

-Tell your family, friends, and neighbours about your new business.
+Tell your family, friends, and neighbors about your new business.
 You have to go all out to make it public and can’t afford to be shy about it.
 Never underestimate the power of word-of-mouth.
 People you know might be able to introduce you to potential clients.

 7. Ask for help